amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 ## 📌 Project Takeaways
 This project demonstrates the principle that cloud security is not just about deploying secure resources.
 A mature cloud security architecture must connect:

-Infrastructure → Identity → Network → Logging → Detection → Governance → Compliance → Operations
+**Infrastructure → Identity → Network → Logging → Detection → Governance → Compliance → Operations**

 The most valuable outcome of the project was not achieving a perfect compliance score.
 It was identifying why a technically secure deployment can still fail governance requirements, documenting those gaps, and designing the next iteration around them.

+---